Leather and footwear industry maintains growth amid pressure

 Alongside exports, domestic market for footwear industry is projected to reach approximately US$1.05 billion in 2025 and is forecast to increase to US$1.544 billion by 2033, with an average annual growth rate of 4.86%.
 Domestic consumption is estimated at around 155 million pairs of shoes and sandals annually.

-However, domestically produced goods currently only account for nearly 40% of the market share, while imports, mainly from China, account for nearly 30%, with the remainder coming from other countries.
+However, domestically produced goods currently only accounts for nearly 40% of the market share, while import, mainly from China, accounts for nearly 30%, with the remainder coming from other countries.
 This indicates significant potential for expanding the domestic market share, but also reflects increasingly fierce competition.

 Regarding distribution systems, traditional sales channels remain prevalent in rural areas, while branded businesses are expanding into modern retail channels and e-commerce.